In addition to the general University requirements stated earlier in this catalog, the student must meet the following requirements:

 The Mathematics Qualifying (or Preliminary) Examinations are given in six areas.
 The exams are scheduled twice a year, in September and May.
 Students must pass three exams (of their choosing) to be considered to have passed the Qualifying exams (also called the "First Examination;" it is listed this way on the transcript.)
 Students may retake a failed exam once.
 Exams are graded Pass/Fail.
 Students must sign up at least three days in advance of any exams that they wish to take so that the proctor will know how many students to expect.
 Each exam is scheduled for three hours.

-The candidate must demonstrate ability to read the literature of mathematics in two of the following languages: French, German, and Russian.
+The candidate must demonstrate ability to read the literature of mathematics in one of the following languages: French, German, and Russian.
 Substitution of other foreign languages may be permitted in special cases.
 Students must demonstrate the required proficiency in one of these languages before they complete their second year of study and in the second language before graduation.

 After passing the First Examination, the student specializes in some area of advanced mathematics.
 A faculty committee will be appointed to help the student arrange a program of study in an area of special interest.
 When this program of study is completed, the student takes an oral examination given by the faculty to determine readiness to pursue dissertation research.